JuliaMartyniewicz/Data-Harvesting-project/README.md

 Open R or RStudio and run the script.

-Use the R Markdown file (final project.Rmd)
+Use the R Markdown file (final project.Rmd).
 If you prefer another approach, download and open final project.Rmd in RStudio.

 The scraper extracts election results from three cities:
 * Dundee: Extracts tables from the Dundee City Council website.